-Geographical, runological and linguistic features can be used to determine whether or not an object with runes is of Frisian poriginal Apart from some consists of over twenty items.
-In 1939 to BEERS ations, the corpus that is agreed upon, consists of over twenty items.
-In 1939 Apart and Zeiss were the first to destrict an Intervention of the nine items (1) known at the time and was published in their work Die einheimischen Runendenkmäler des Festlandes.
+Geographical, runological and linguistic features can be used to determine whether or not an object with runes is of Frisian origin.
+Apart from some objects that have proven to be falsifications, the corpus that is agreed upon, consists of over twenty items,.
+In 1939 Arntz and Zeiss were the first to describe a Frisian runic corpus, which consisted of the nine items5 known at the time and was published in their work Die einheimischen Runendekmäler des Festlandes.
 They also considered the skanomoducoin to be of Frisian origin.
 To Arntz and Zeiss the most important feature to define an object as Frisian was that it had to have been found in Frisian territory.